ARMNTL/project-tic-tac-todin/README.md

 14. Let's make a replay button.
 And a restart button.

 15. Menu?
 Adding a dialog.
 Updating some js and css.
 Also Odin mode!

+16. Let's do the Odin mode!

+17. I got too ambitious.